jayanktyagi/gallery-view/README.md

 - View project details in a modal window.
 - Search for projects by project technologies.
 - Responsive design for various screen sizes.
-- Pastel color scheme for a visually pleasing experience.
 - Truncate long project technology descriptions with ellipsis.

 ## Technologies Used